 The two main forms of written Norwegian, Nynorsk and Bokmål, basically regulate only the standards of the written form of this language, but not for the spoken form.
 Since there is no standard form of spoken Norwegian, Norwegians speak their own dialect, depending on the circumstances.
-So it is taken as correct pronunciation of the Norwegian language in any form whether speaking is in accordance with the writing form or not.
-Only in areas where East Norwegian dialects are used as standard, is the østnorsk dialect accepted, which is not used as a spoken option elsewhere except in Eastern Norway.
+So it is taken as the correct pronunciation of the Norwegian language in any form whether speaking is in accordance with the writing form or not.
+Only in areas where East Norwegian dialects are used as standard, is the old Norse østnorsk dialect accepted, which is not used as a spoken option elsewhere except in Eastern Norway.

 Between the 16th and 19th centuries in Norway, Danish was used as the standard written language.
 Over time, because of the strengthening of nationalism in Norway and the development of a modern country, this standard has been rejected.